Jesse Geller Awarded 2022 Citizen Planner Award

 The American Planning Association - Massachusetts Chapter (APA-MA) Awards

 Committee has selected Jesse Geller, Brookline Zoning Board of Appeals Chair to receive the 2022 Citizen Planner Award on December 9th.
-A Planning consultant that has served over 180 Massachusetts communities noted in their nomination letter that they "have very rarely seen a Zoning Board
+A planning consultant that has served over 180 Massachusetts communities noted in her support letter that they "have very rarely seen a Zoning Board

 of Appeals (ZBA) chair manage the Comprehensive Permit process with the skill, the